 Here is a link for a KETV news story and video with more details about Sgt.
 Brewster and his connection with the Omaha Police Department.

-Barr: Rising disrespect for cops not only wrong, it puts us in danger
+Barr: Rising disrespect for officers not only wrong, is putting us in danger

 December 17, 2019